bancorprotocol/carbon-app/docs/overlapping.md

 Because of a precision error if **not touched** & user budget is zero: **do not calculate budget**.

+The user budget and calculated budget will be added or subtracted depending on whether the user wishes to deposit or withdraw.

 #### Anchor BUY
 If calculated price is above market price: **do not calculate budget** else :
 - buy budget: initial buy budget +/- user budget
-- sell budget: initial buy budget +/- calculated sell budget
+- sell budget: initial sell budget +/- calculated sell budget

 #### Anchor SELL
 If calculated price is below market price: **do not calculate budget** else :
-- buy budget: initial sell budget +/- calculated buy budget
+- buy budget: initial buy budget +/- calculated buy budget
 - sell budget: initial sell budget +/- user budget